git-of-aj/AI-with-Databricks/General_AI_Topics/top_p_vs_top_k.md

 - **Top P:** “Only consider tokens within this probability budget.”
 - **Top K:** “Only consider the best K tokens.”

+Sampling techniques control how language models choose the next word during text generation.
+The model assigns probabilities to possible words and sampling determines which one is picked.
+By adjusting these methods, you can balance creativity and accuracy in generated responses.

+Temperature controls randomness in predictions
+- Top-K limits choices to the most probable tokens
+- Top-P selects tokens based on cumulative probability Used to tune output diversity and coherence

+- Low temperature: Safer, more predictable text
+- High temperature: More creative and varied text
 > **Important:** `top_p` and `top_k` are not competing versions of temperature—they filter the candidate pool, while temperature changes the probability distribution itself.